tuantle/tsf/examples/air_quality/TUTORIAL.md

 We will have to remove the **year**, **month**, and **day** columns as they are not needed. **cbwd** is the wind direction and **Iws** is wind speed.
 We only need the wind speed so wind direction column will be removed.
 **Is** is snow data and **Ir** is rain and **pm2.5** is what we are going to forecast so it will be moved to the last column.
 The original dataset has more than 2 years of dataset.
 We will only use 1 year of data for this tutorial.
-After processing and cleaning up, the dataset should looks like so.
+After processing and cleaning up, the dataset should look like so.

 | N | DEWP | TEMP | PRES | WIND_SPEED | SNOW | RAIN | PM25 | PM25 |
 |---|------|------|------|------------|------|------|------|------|